Bikatr7/easytl-demo/README.md

 ### Production code examples (in examples/production_code/) <a name="production-code-examples"></a>

+These examples are not intended to be actually ran, but rather to showcase how EasyTL can be used in production code.

 - `cost_estimate_example.py` - Showcases some production code found in [Kudasai](https://github.com/bikatr7/kudasai) that uses EasyTL to estimate the cost of a translation job.
 - `translation_example.py` - Showcases some production code found in [Kudasai](https://github.com/bikatr7/kudasai) that uses EasyTL to translate text.